softprops/hubcaps/README.md

 ### repositories

-Typically the reference point of most github services is a repository
+Typically the reference point of most GitHub services is a repository

 ```rust
 let repo = github.repo("user", "repo");